seed-labs/seed-emulator/examples/01-transit.as.md

 # Transit AS

 This is a more in-depth example; in this example, we will configure two internet exchanges, AS150 will be in both exchanges.
 AS151 and AS152 will be in IX100 and IX101, respectively.
-AS150 will serves as the transit AS for AS151 and AS152, AS151 and AS152 will each announce one /24 prefix and host one web server in the network.
+AS150 will serves as the transit AS for AS151 and AS152.
+There will be four hops in AS150.
+AS151 and AS152 will each announce one /24 prefix and host one web server in the network.

 ## Step 1: import and create required componets